Jump$tart and CEE

 Federal regulation of financial markets is designed to ensure that investors have access to accurate information about potential investments and are protected from fraud.
 Investing101 – Chapter 06.
 Fundamental Analysis – Understanding Earnings and Cash Flow

-Lesson – What Is A Balance Sheet
+Lesson – How to Read a Balance Sheet

-Lesson – Wht Is An Income Statement
+Lesson – How to Read an Income Statement

 Investors often compare the performance of their investments against a benchmark, such as a diversified stock or bond index.
 Investing101 – Chapter 01.
 Introduction to Investing